eilmiv/SPARQL2NEMO/README.md

 You may also look at the example queries in [tests.rs](src/tests.rs).

-### Known differences to SPARQL standard
+### Known differences to SPARQL 1.1 Query standard
-- No support for `FROM` Clause and other Graph management features
+- No support for `FROM` clause and other ǵraph management features
 - No support for using variables in an `EXISTS` expression that are only defined outside the `EXISTS` expression
-- Empty `In`-Expression can error e.g. `0/0 in ()` evaluates to an error but should be `false`
+- Empty `In`-expression can error e.g. `0/0 in ()` evaluates to an error but should be `false`
 - `DISTINCT` and `REDUCED` do not preserve orders previously given by `ORDER BY`
-- In some cases an incorrect type of equality is used but explicit equality checking and graph pattern matching should work correctly
+- In some cases an incorrect type of equality is used - explicit equality checking and graph pattern matching should work correctly
 - `GROUP BY` does not support grouping by all variables
-- Some symbols in Variable names may be not supported
+- Some symbols in variable names may be not supported
 - Literals may not be handled completely in line with SPARQL
-  - Nemo applies some normalization to literals which may change results in some cases, there are nor malformed literals
+  - Nemo applies some normalization to literals which may change results in some cases, there are no malformed literals
   - Nemo does not apply numeric type promotion and subtype substitution rules from SPARQL
   - Function and operators may not have standard compliant input/output types
-  - Only minimal support for xsd:decimal
+  - Only minimal support for `xsd:decimal`
   - Only minimal support for language tagged strings
 - Some functions and aggregations are not implemented
 - Comparisons do not work for Datetime values